nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 6.  `archive-transfer-command` – the command executed after the (periodic) archiving process.
 This enables one to configure an external script to transfer archive files automatically from the security server.
 Defaults to no operation.

-<div id="112-transferring-the-archive-files-from-the-security-server" class="anchor"></div>
-## 11.2 Transferring the Archive Files from the Security Server
+### 11.2 Transferring the Archive Files from the Security Server

 In order to save hard disk space, it is recommended to transfer archive files periodically from the security server (manually or automatically) to an external location.